mcmah309/containeryard/README.md

 For more module examples click [here](https://github.com/mcmah309/yard_module_repository/tree/master).

-### Independent Modules
+### Split Modules

-Certain builders like docker's buildkit can parallelize builds for faster building and smaller images.
-Independent modules take advantage of this.
-They have a **build stage** and an **install stage**, defined by two `containerfile`/`dockerfile` blocks in the module file.
-The first block is the build stage and the second block is the install stage.
-Mark the module as independent by setting `independent: true` in its configuration block (it defaults to `false` when omitted).
+Certain builders like Docker's BuildKit can parallelize stages for faster builds and smaller images.
+Split modules take advantage of this by dividing a module into two or three `containerfile`/`dockerfile` blocks: a required **build fragment**, a required **install fragment**, and an optional **finalize fragment**.
+Mark the module as split by setting `split: true` in its configuration block (it defaults to `false` when omitted).

-When modules are combined, the **build stages of all independent modules are hoisted to the start** of the generated Containerfile, and the **install stage is injected where the module is declared** in the `yard.yaml` outputs (like a normal module).
-This is useful for defining dependencies in isolated build stages (e.g. a virtual environment built in a `builder` stage) and copying the result into the final image.
+When modules are combined, the **build fragments of all split modules are hoisted to the start** of the generated Containerfile, the **install fragment is injected where the module is declared**, and each optional **finalize fragment is appended after all declared modules**.
+Finalize fragments preserve module declaration order.
+This is useful for defining dependencies in isolated build stages (for example, a virtual environment built in a `builder` stage), copying the result into the final image, and deferring instructions that must run after the rest of the image is assembled.

-For example, given an independent module `python-deps` (`python_deps.md`):
+For example, given a split module `python-deps` (`python_deps.md`):

 ````markdown
 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/mcmah309/containeryard/master/src/schemas/yard-module-schema.json

-description: "Python dependencies installed in an independent build stage"
+description: "Python dependencies built in a split module"
-independent: true
+split: true
 ```
 ```dockerfile
 # Build & install dependencies